 Is Amazon Music available in my country?

 Amazon Music is currently available in around 50 countries worldwide.
-You can get it in the US, Canada, Australia, most of Europe, and a bunch of other countries, but it isn’t available in most of Asia as well as a few smaller European countries — see the full list here.
-This means the service has less or a reach than rivals like Spotify, which is available in more than 18 countries.
+You can get it in the US, Canada, Australia, most of Europe, and many other countries, but it isn’t available in most of Asia and a few smaller European countries — see the full list here.
+This means the service has less reach than rivals like Spotify, which is available in more than 18 countries.